shinkuri/kumo-discord/README.md

 `/ping` on Discord

 ## Docker image
-`./update-image.sh` will build an updated docker image and push it to Gitea
+`sh update-image.sh` will build an updated docker image and push it to Gitea

 ## Ansible playbook
 Deploy the container using `ansible-playbook -i inventory.yml, -u root -k --extra-vars "discord_token=" kumo-discord.yml`

+The parameters `-u` and `-k` are not necessary if key based ssh authentication is used
 |segment|explanation|
 |-|-|
 |`ansible-playbook`|the command|